johnnyawesome/A-Star/README.md

 # A-Star

-A* / A-Star Search Algorithm
+The famous A* / A-Star Search Algorithm, implemented in P5JS.